Release 2.7.0

 return self.convolution_op(inputs, (self.kernel - mean) / tf.sqrt(var + 1e-10))

-Alternatively, you can override convolution_op
+Alternatively, you can override convolution_op:

 python